investindex/Advanced/README.md

 &nbsp;

-<sup id="f2"> 2 </sup> Had an investor done the same, but sold only slightly later on May 11 2022, the value would've fallen by 65.4%, making the total multiplier 62 instead of 179.
-This is still incredible, but it illustrates the extreme volatility of this fund. [↩](#fn2)
+<sup id="f2"> 2 </sup> Had an investor done the same, but sold only slightly later on May 24 2022, the value would've fallen by 67.7%, making the total multiplier 58 instead of 179.
+This is still incredible, but it illustrates the extreme volatility of this fund.
+The total drawdown between Nov 19 2021 and May 24 2022 was 69.6%. [↩](#fn2)

 &nbsp;

-<sup id="f3"> 3 </sup> The calculations were done assuming that TQQQ's expense ratio would have been 75 basis points higher than QQQ's expense ratio, as it is today.
-This is an underestimate, since interest rates were higher in 1999-2002. [↩](#fn3)
+<sup id="f3"> 3 </sup> The calculations were done assuming that TQQQ's total drag factor was a constant .999916 per day, which corresponds to about 2.1%  annual drag.
+The drag factor includes the expense ratio as well as trading costs.
+This must be accounted for because, due to high trading costs, the returns of leveraged funds are notably lower than you would expect given their expense ratios.
+A more accurate model would assume higher drag when interest rates are higher, which I will add at some point in the future. [↩](#fn3)

 &nbsp;